swcomp/1v/README.md

 # 1v
-Windows shell utility for centralised management of .NET assembly file version numbers for multiple solutions in one or more CVS repositories.
-Integration with CI servers for build number increments is straight forward.
+Windows shell utility for centralised management of .NET assembly file version numbers.

+Will support multiple solutions in one or more CVS repositories.

+Integration with CI servers for build number increments is straightforward.

 Note: You will need to update the paths to the 1v Config directory to match the location of the 1v app folders in the following places: